outdreamer/build-a-cure/docs/tasks/examples.md

 		- general solution automation workflow: find structures of solutions (solved problems) in or adjacent to the problem
 			- core function version: find components of or adjacent problems to the problem that can be substituted or equal solutions (solved problems)

+		- general solution automation workflow: abstract the problem & solve the abstract version, parameterizing the solution
+			- core function version: apply abstraction interface to the problem & find solutions in that interface, then find parameters to specify solutions in specific problem spaces

 ## generate solution automation workflows by applying workflows to other workflows